liip/LiipCodeBundle/README.md

 This bundles provides several Symfony2 console commands:

-*  `code:path` gets the symfony path corresponding to a class, template, etc.
+*  `code:path` outputs the symfony path corresponding to a class, service, template, etc.
-*  `code:locate` finds the file corresponding to a class, template, etc.
+*  `code:locate` finds the file corresponding to a class, service, template, etc.
+*  `code:class` outputs the class of a service.
-*  `code:edit` edits the file corresponding to a class, template, etc.
+*  `code:edit` edits the file corresponding to a class, service, template, etc.
+*  `code:view` displays the file corresponding to a class, service, template, etc.

 ## Common options